 Waterfront & Rideau River Health

 Most of the pollutants and algae overgrowth in the river are caused by runoff from the shoreline soil containing chemicals.
-You can help the health of the Rideau River and your children and pets, by doing these simple things.
+You can improve the health of the Rideau River, humans, and pets by doing these simple things.

 - Plant more trees and shrubs to prevent rain run-off and pollution.